VanNeo/Progress-Tracker/README.md

 *Deployment*

-push to main and/or link with vercel in progress-tracker via _vercel link_
+push to main and/or link with vercel in progress_tracker via _vercel link_